NikosGavalas/ntua-softeng/docs/Merged-Full.md

 #### Entry Points

-All the users visiting the web platform, can immediately utilise the functionality of the service by typing in the type of activity in the main textfield.
+All the users visiting the web platform, can immediately utilize the functionality of the service by typing in the type of activity in the main text-field.

 The nearby events with matching tags are then displayed on another page, to which the user is redirected after performing the query action.

-Else, by clicking the “Events” tab on the navbar they are getting redirected directly to the event page, where they can browse events and apply filters.
+Else, by clicking the “Events” tab on the navigation bar they are getting redirected directly to the event page, where they can browse events and apply filters.

 #### Monetization